paulsump/futurama_quiz/README.md

 ### Tests to do

 - Page navigation in different orientations (at least no exceptions).
+See 'TODO Landscape tests'.
 - Test exact field data after load.
 - Quiz answer all questions widget test.
 - ResultsPage widget test.